sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 However, in we remove the comment (marked with `REMOVE: START` and `REMOVE: END` tags), from say `psubb_xmm_xmm`, are run it again, then we will get the long timeout.
 Here are the steps
 ```
 cd register-variants/psubb_xmm_xmm
-// Remove the comment marged by `REMOVE: START` and `REMOVE: END` tags
+// Remove the comment marked by `REMOVE: START` and `REMOVE: END` tags
 make provez3
 ```